-With more and more people contributing to open source; the need of an efficient version controlling is inevitable.
+With more and more people contributing to open source, the need for an efficient version controlling is inevitable.
 The concept of virtual teams is getting popular and developers from around the world connect through these tools.
 With the launch of different Git environments like GitHub and BitBucket, the WordPress development workflow has become a lot easier.

 It is often observed that version controlling via Git is a bit challenging for developers.
-By following these three easy steps you can set up a development environment.
+By following these 3 easy steps, you can set up WordPress development workflow.
 We will see how to develop locally and push it to Git repo and then deploy it to live site.

 In this article, I will let you know how to integrate Sublime Text with GitHub via GitHub tools for Sublime Text and then push them on a live site at Cloudways.

 Steps to Use Sublime for GitHub on a Live Site

 - Create Repository on GitHub

 - Push WordPress Files from Cloudways to GitHub Repository

 - Pull to Local Folder from GitHub Repository

 - Connect Sublime to GitHub